AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-getting-started-intro.md

 # Get started

 The topics in this section contain exercises that introduce you to the AVEVA Data Hub portal.
-These topics should be completed in order.
+These exercises should be completed in order.
 Before you begin, see [Introduction to the AVEVA Data Hub portal](xref:introPortalInterface) to get acquainted with the portal's main features.

 As an alternative, you can accomplish the same tasks in this section using the AVEVA Data Hub REST-based API.